Cornered Heegaard Floer homology: Introduction

 \subsubsection{Acknowledgments}

 We thank David Nadler, Peter Ozsv\'ath, Rapha\"el Rouquier, and Dylan Thurston for helpful conversations leading to many of the ideas used here.
 CM and RL thank the Simons Center, at which part of this work was undertaken, for its hospitality.
-We also thank James Cornish for helpful comments on a draft of this paper.
+We also thank James Cornish, Ina Petkova, and the referees for helpful comments on previous versions of this paper.